Fractured Magic: Chapter Fourteen

 “Take your time,” Maebhe said, trying to sound encouraging.
 While she’d never been good with vulnerable emotions, either expressing or witnessing them, she wanted to help him for all that he was helping her.

-Roman squeezed his eyes shut and breathed.
-When he opened them again, the vulnerability was gone.
+Drawing a deep breath, Roman squeezed his eyes shut.
+By the time he opened them again, the vulnerability was gone.
 He rolled his shoulders, gestured for Maebhe to wait, then started up the stairs alone.
-When the door eased open without trouble, Roman peering cautiously around it, Maebhe shifted uncomfortably, her tail lashing back and forth behind her.
+When the door eased open without trouble, he peered cautiously around it.
+Maebhe’s tail lashed back and forth behind her, the suspense too much.
 Who were these people?
 Were they so confident no one could touch them that they left their home unlocked?

 Maebhe crept slowly into the room, trying to see the girl’s face.
-She was just that: only a girl, barely twenty and dressed in a utilitarian vest-trousers combination.
-She looked...normal.
+She was just that: a girl with a sweet face, barely twenty and dressed in a utilitarian vest-trousers combination.
+Perfectly normal.
 Now that Maebhe considered it, everything about this place looked too normal.
 She eyed the bland common room, furnished with plain bookshelves and sofas and lit by narrow windows.
 The strangest thing was the table before Roman, full of half-assembled weapons.
 The girl must have been standing at it when Roman snuck up on her.

 Maebhe watched him, now.
 In turn, he watched the girl at his feet.
-His hand was on his sword and slowly, he drew it.
+He slowly drew his sword, inch by inch.

 Maebhe was struck by the urge to join him.
 The coward’s choice — staying back — was easy, and Roman had made the hard decision to come here for her.
 Whatever else happened, he shouldn’t have to face it alone.
 On her next step into the room, though, the floor creaked.
 It was barely audible, even to her own ears, but Roman whirled to face her, his sword drawn between one moment and the next.
 His wild expression eased when he saw Maebhe, but then his eyes widened.
 “Maebhe!”